 Does anyone else get tired of constantly nagging their children to do their chores or abide by the simple household rules that have been in place for years?
-I fluctuate between periods of either trying not to let it bother me or complaining constantly, which makes me not-so-popular with the children and feeling mean, angry, and guilty.
-As a result, I am a big fan of any discipline system that gets my kids to do what and behave how they are supposed to without me getting “emotional” (our polite term at home for when mommy becomes a ranting lunatic).
+I am a big fan of any discipline system that gets my kids to do what and behave how they are supposed to without me getting “emotional” (our polite term at home for when mommy becomes a ranting lunatic).
 In our house, this system is the Consequence Jar.
 It’s one of my favorite (and most popular) parenting tips.

 Imagine my delight when I stumbled upon the “uh oh” jar on Pinterest.
 Unfortunately, the original link only led to a photo.
 I had to do some digging around (thank you Google) to find the original source to gather all the details.
 Sadly, that website is no longer active so you’ll have to settle for my version.

 Basically, it’s a jar of consequences for your children in the event they break a household rule.
 No yelling, no idle threats.
 You simply have the child choose a slip of paper at random and whatever the paper says becomes their consequence.
 You can throw in a couple of freebies so they enjoy getting away with something every once in a while.